Getting started with Chez Scheme and Emacs on macOS and Windows

 UPDATE (2019-08-20): In Emacs, I eventually noticed that there is an option to highlight matching parantheses, which I find very helpful.
 Select Options/Highlight Matching Parantheses and then Options/Save Options.
 I've also started using company-mode for text completion.
 I was also pleased to discover that reindenting lines in Emacs is as simple as selecting the section to indent and pressing TAB.

-UPDATE (2019-12-04): Add the following lines to your .emacs file for scheme-mode to recognize the .sc and .sls file extensions that are used with scheme code.
+UPDATE (2019-12-04): Add the following lines to your .emacs file for scheme-mode to recognize the .sls file extension that is used with scheme code.

 [1] Alternatively, add one of the four versions of Chez Scheme to the Windows path environment variable by typing env in the search box in the task bar and then opening the program to Edit the system environment variables.
 Then click the Environment Variables button.
 Select the row for Path and then click on the Edit... button.
 Then click the New button and add the path.
 For the 64-bit threaded version, use C:\Program Files\Chez Scheme 9.5\bin\ta6nt.
 Now, you can launch Chez Scheme from the command prompt with start scheme and run Scheme programs with start scheme path\to\myschemefile.ss.